opencog/learn/run/2-word-pairs/README.md

 * `compute-marginals.sh`: A bash script that computes marginal statistics after pair counting has concluded.
 This needs to be run by hand.

+* `run-all.sh`: Combine all of the above into one step.
+When this finishes, move to step `3-mst-parsing`.

+* `run-shells.sh`: multi-tasking terminal server.
+Opens multiple terminal sessions with tmux/byobu, and starts the cogserver in one of them.
+Use F3 and F4 to switch to different terminals.
+Switch to the "submit" terminal, and start `pair-submit.sh` by hand.